willayy/PersonalWebpage/README.md

 # PersonalWebpage
-A simple webapp for a personal CV, made with HTML, CSS, JS and Python (flask) backend.
+A simple webapp for a personal CV, made with HTML, CSS, JS and microscopic Python (flask) backend.